rails/rails/guides/source/active_support_core_extensions.md

 end
 ```

-There's also the bang variant +transform_keys!+ that applies the block operations to keys in the very receiver.
+There's also the bang variant `transform_keys!` that applies the block operations to keys in the very receiver.

-Besides that, one can use +deep_transform_keys+ and +deep_transform_keys!+ to perform the block operation on all the keys in the given hash and all the hashes nested into it.
+Besides that, one can use `deep_transform_keys` and `deep_transform_keys!` to perform the block operation on all the keys in the given hash and all the hashes nested into it.
 An example of the result is:

 ```ruby
 {nil => nil, 1 => 1, :nested => {:a => 3, 5 => 5}}.deep_transform_keys{ |key| key.to_s.upcase }
 # => {""=>nil, "1"=>1, "NESTED"=>{"A"=>3, "5"=>5}}
 ```

-NOTE: Defined in +active_support/core_ext/hash/keys.rb+.
+NOTE: Defined in `active_support/core_ext/hash/keys.rb`.

-#### +stringify_keys+ and +stringify_keys!+
+#### `stringify_keys` and `stringify_keys!`

-The method +stringify_keys+ returns a hash that has a stringified version of the keys in the receiver.
-It does so by sending +to_s+ to them:
+The method `stringify_keys` returns a hash that has a stringified version of the keys in the receiver.
+It does so by sending `to_s` to them:

 ```ruby
 {nil => nil, 1 => 1, :a => :a}.stringify_keys